 Call your doctor right away if you notice any of these side effects:

-- Burning, itching, or soreness of the eye.
+- Burning, itching, redness, soreness of the eye

 If you notice these less serious side effects, talk with your doctor: